laurenzfg/notenstreicher/GoKernel/README.md

 # Notenstreicher

-Notenstreicher is a utility to decide which grades to cancel from your final GPA in the context of the *Streichregel* of the Computer Science B.Sc. programme of RWTH Aachen university.
+Notenstreicher is a utility to decide which grades to cancel from your final GPA in the context of the *Streichregel* of the Computer Science B.Sc. programme of RWTH Aachen University.

 In this degree programme, you may cancel at most one course in every focus area from the final GPA.
 You may cancel courses to a maximum of 30 ECTS.